gto76/python-cheatsheet/README.md

 ```

 ### Abstract Base Classes
 **Each abstract base class specifies a set of virtual subclasses.
-This classes are then recognized by isinstance() and issubclass() as subclasses of the ABC, although they are really not.**
+These classes are then recognized by isinstance() and issubclass() as subclasses of the ABC, although they are really not.**

 ```python
 >>> from collections.abc import Sequence, Collection, Iterable